We updated the products we recommend in this article to help you get settled and stay safe in your new home.

 Polaroid Extreme Value AA 48 Pack

-Another economical choice, AmazonBasics batteries (Amazon) are a user favorite.
-These traditional batteries aren’t eco-conscious, but they are priced a tad below the earth-friendly GoGreen option.
+Another economical choice, these Polaroid batteries also come in a 48-pack.
+Note that these traditional batteries aren’t eco-conscious, but they are priced a tad below the earth-friendly GoGreen option.

 Energizer 9V Lithium Battery

-Some household items require specialized batteries, like this lithium battery (Amazon) designed for smoke detectors.
+Some household items require specialized batteries, like this lithium batterydesigned for smoke detectors.
 At a whopping eight dollars per battery, the price can seem excessive, but these have a ten-year shelf life, so the cost over time takes away some of that initial sting.

 Even if there are already bulbs in your home’s fixtures, you need backups for when those lights start burning out—and they always seem to do it at the same time.
 Stock up on energy-efficient bulbs or take it one step further with smart lightbulbs that you can set to turn on and off at designated times and control remotely through your computer or smartphone.
 Smart lighting increases convenience and security, uses less energy, and helps you save money on your monthly power bill and replacement bulbs.